iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 > Imagine we work for the fraud detection team of a webshop and we want to build
 > a model to detect fraudulent orders.
 One week fraudsters might be trying to
-> order gaming consoles, while the next they might go all in on diapers.
+> order gaming consoles, while the next they might go all-in on diapers.
 In that
-> case we would probably want to retrain our model on a regular basis to catch
+> case, we would probably want to retrain our model regularly to catch
 > this [drift](https://en.wikipedia.org/wiki/Concept_drift).
 And we would also
 > want to use the most up-to-date version of our model in production.

-In this guide we will show how you can use CML to (re)train your model on a daily basis and save its results.
+In this guide, we will show how you can use CML to (re)train your model daily and save its results.
 Although we could train the model directly in our CI/CD pipeline, the runners used for this generally don’t have a lot of processing power.
 Therefore it makes more sense to provision a dedicated runner that is tailored to our computing needs.